 Most musicians start with their formal training in childhood, but when they enter adulthood, they pick different paths: some convert their musical activity into a profession, others pursue another career but keep it as a hobby.
 Interestingly, these groups seem to display several differences with regard to neurocognitive functioning.
-While amateurs, unsurprisingly, score lower on musical abilities, they show greater cognitive abilities than professional musicians (Vincenzi 2022).
+While amateurs, unsurprisingly, score lower on musical abilities, they show greater cognitive abilities than professional musicians (Vincenzi, 2022).
 Additionally, musical engagement as leisure activity seems to have a larger protective effect on “brain aging” than engaging in a music-related occupation (Rogenmoser et al., 2018).
 This also seems to be reflected in general health, which was found to be better in amateurs than professionals (Bonde et al., 2018).
 Specifically, professional face larger risks for their hearing and mental health (Hake et al., 2024; Loveday et al., 2023; Maghiar et al., 2023).
-Amateurs may gain more positive outcomes from their musical activity because it provides enrichment in addition to their profession, coming with less noise and less performative pressure.
+Amateurs may gain more positive outcomes from their musical activity, perhaps because it provides enrichment in addition to their profession, while coming with less noise and less performative pressure.
 In contrast to this view, it was found that professionals more often experience a state of flow during their musical activity, which is usually considered very enjoyable (Rakei & Bhattacharya, 2024).
 However, to the best of our knowledge, there are no insights into differences between amateurs and professionals with regard to vocal emotion perception.
 This gap is addressed with the present study.
-All our newly recruited singers and instrumentalists were amateurs, giving us the opportunity to compare it with our previously recruited groups of professional musicians and non-musicians (Nussbaum et al., 2024).
+Because all our newly recruited singers and instrumentalists were amateurs and we used an established experimental procedure, the present study also offered the opportunity to compare findings with our previously recruited groups of professional musicians and non-musicians (Nussbaum et al., 2024).

 Rationale, outline etc.

-Present work is a follow-up study of Nussbaum et al. (2024), zooming into specific subgroups musicians, which we report in three parts.
-For part I, we recruited an original sample of amateur instrumentalists and singers and assessed their vocal emotion recognition, their musical perception performance and self-rated musicality, following the same protocol as Nussbaum et al. (2024).
-For Part II, we collapsed all participants recruited in part I into one group of amateur musicians and compared it to the professional musicians and non-musicians from the previous study.
+This study focuses on the comparison between singers and instrumentalists, and thus zooms into possible differences between specific subgroups or amateur musicians, while using the identical protocol as Nussbaum et al. (2024).
+Accordingly, we report findings in three parts.
+For Part I, we recruited an original sample of amateur instrumentalists and singers and assessed their vocal emotion recognition, their musical perception performance and self-rated musicality Nussbaum et al. (2024).
+For Part II, we collapsed all participants recruited in Part I into one group of amateur musicians and compared it to professional musicians and non-musicians from the previous study.
 In Part III, we explored the correlational links between musicality and vocal emotion recognition.
 Specifically, we investigated whether the positive relationships we observed in Nussbaum et al. (2024) between music and voice perception would replicate in the newly recruited samples of amateur musicians.

 On first sight, it may be intuitive to assume that singers have a larger advantage in vocal emotion perception than instrumentalists, because their form of musical expression is of vocal nature.
 However, the literature consistently suggests that the link between musicality and vocal emotion perception is not driven by formal training, but rather by predisposed differences in auditory sensitivity.
 If this is the case, the form of musical engagement should not make a difference.
 We therefore predicted that singers and instrumentalists would perform equally in our vocal emotion recognition task.
 This prediction holds for emotions expressed by all available vocal cues, as well as emotions expressed by either F0 or timbre cues in the voice.